 It is important to recognize that the first Europeans to have seen this practice of sharing pipes were the British colonists and sailors who joined in on or witnessed the Native Americans pass around the pipe of peace in their ritual ceremonies.
 However, the context of the pipes being passed around in the native Indians' ceremonies would have been religious or ceremonial, which differs from that of the proposed context of the Europeans.
 As the Europeans used the pipe for secular and personal reasons, the only logical motives they would have had in sharing pipes would include, that first, sharing pipes would have been a matter of greeting one another.
 For example, Fairholt quotes Richard Brathwait's book entitled The Smoaking Age, that English gentlemen "whose first salutation to their acquaintance is, 'Will you take a pipe of tobacco?'
-Or to a lady was, 'Dear Lady, please you take a pipe of tobacco''' (1968:66).
+Or to a lady was, 'Dear Lady, please you take a pipe of tobacco'" (1968:66).
 Second, sharing pipes would have been a bonding experience among friends or even strangers to enjoy each others' company.
-King James I could not even deny that the importance of tobacco among his fellowes is accounted (as) no good company" (James I 1604).
+King James I could not even deny that the importance of tobacco was no longer as a cure, but as a means of "good fellowship," and "he that will refuse to take a pipe of Tobacco among his fellowes is accounted (as) no good company" (James I 1604).
 Alfred Dunhill is another notable author that mentions in The Gentle Art of Smoking how "clay pipes were passed from hand to hand in the so-called 'tabagies'-meeting places resembling ordinary taverns."
-Dunhill includes an account of a London coffeehouse in 1714 from a man by the name of "Addison":
+Dunhill includes an account of a London coffee-house in 1714 from a man by the name of "Addison:"

-I was yesterday in a coffeehouse not far from the Royal Exchange, where I observed three persons in close conference over a pipe of tobacco; upon which, having filled one for my own use, I lighted it at the little wax candle that stood before them; and after having thrown in two or three whiffs amongst them, sat down and made one of the company.
+I was yesterday in a coffee-house not far from the Royal Exchange, where I observed three persons in close conference over a pipe of tobacco; upon which, having filled one for my own use, I lighted it at the little wax candle that stood before them; and after having thrown in two or three whiffs amongst them, sat down and made one of the company.
 I need not tell my reader that lighting a man's pipe at the same candle is looked upon among brother-smoakers as an overture to conversation and friendship [Dunhill 1961:17].